vercel/vercel/.changeset/chilly-dryers-design.md

 Participation in this program is optional, and you may opt-out if you would prefer not to share any telemetry information with Vercel.

-Learn more about Vercel CLI Telemetry.
+Learn more about Vercel CLI Telemetry at https://vercel.com/docs/cli/about-telemetry.